-Obviously, these samples only contain tens of thousands of rows, which are nothing when looking at the data available in most SQL Servers these days.
-Project these against millions of rows instead, and this can translate in several minutes of execution spared every day pending the nature of your workload.
+Obviously, these samples only contain tens of thousands of rows, which is nothing when looking at the data available in most SQL Servers these days.
+Just project these against millions of rows instead, and this can translate in several minutes of execution spared every day pending the nature of your workload.

 Cardinality Estimation (CE) improvements

-Introduced with SQL Server 2014, any database running at a compatibility level 120 or higher makes use of the new Cardinality Estimation functionality.
-Essentially, cardinality estimation is the logic used to determine how SQL server executes a query based on its estimated cost.
+Introduced with SQL Server 2014, any database running at a compatibility level 120 or above will make use of the new Cardinality Estimation functionality.
+Essentially, cardinality estimation is the logic used to determine how SQL server will execute a query based on its estimated cost.
 The estimation is calculated using input from statistics associated with objects involved in that query.
 Practically, at a high-level, Cardinality Estimation functions are row count estimates along with information about the distribution of the values, distinct value counts, and duplicate counts contained in the tables and objects referenced in the query.
-Getting these estimates wrong, can lead to unnecessary disk I/O due to insufficient memory grants (that is TempDB spills), or to a selection of a serial plan execution over a parallel plan execution, to name a few.
+Getting these estimates wrong, can lead to unnecessary disk I/O due to insufficient memory grants (i.e. TempDB spills), or to a selection of a serial plan execution over a parallel plan execution, to name a few.
 Conclusion, incorrect estimates can lead to an overall performance degradation of the query execution.
 On the other side, better estimates, more accurate estimates, leads to better query executions!